-- For emergencies – to make sure there’s money available if something unexpected happens, like your car breaking down.
+- For emergencies: to make sure there’s money available if something unexpected happens, like your car breaking down.
 Find out more about emergency savings.

-- To live comfortably in the future – although it might seem very far away, once you stop working your income will go down and you’ll probably have to rely on money you’ve saved to keep up your standard of living.
+- To live comfortably in the future: although it might seem very far away, once you stop working, your income will go down and you’ll probably have to rely on money you’ve saved to keep up a reasonable standard of living.